Harry Kane’s rapid rise to stardom did appear to come out of nowhere, didn’t it?

 Mauricio Pochettino was left with little choice but to take a punt on Kane who had scored seven goals in ten Europa League starts.

-The game which Kane went from a hot prospect to hot property came against bitter rivals, Chelsea.
+90 minutes where the now England striker went from a hot prospect to hot property against their bitter rivals, Chelsea.

-The Blues were top of the table going into the half-way point in the season, having only lost once to Newcastle.
+The Blues were top of the table going into the half-way point of the season, having only lost once to Newcastle.

-Spurs, on the other hand, were seventh in the League and 15 points off their London rivals.
+Spurs, on the other hand, were seventh in the League and 15 points off their London counterparts.